- University of Chicago Law School (J.D., 1980)

-- representing Universal Music Group in several landmark copyright infringement lawsuits concerning the legality of displaying and distributing copyrighted music videos on "user generated content" websites and the scope of the safe harbors of the Digital Millennium Copyright Act for such activities; and
+- Representing Universal Music Group in several landmark copyright infringement lawsuits concerning the legality of displaying and distributing copyrighted music videos on "user generated content" websites and the scope of the safe harbors of the Digital Millennium Copyright Act for such activities.

 - Representing the acclaimed writer and director Peter Jackson in a dispute with New Line Pictures concerning Mr. Jackson's profit participation for the blockbuster Lord of the Rings trilogy of motion pictures.

 Professional and Community Activities

 - Mr. Marenberg is the former Chairperson and a current member of the Executive Committee of the Board of Directors of The Alliance for Children's Rights, Los Angeles’ largest legal services organization focusing on providing legal and social services to Los Angeles County’s underprivileged children.
 He is Secretary and a member of the Board of the Friends of the Saban Community Clinic (formerly the Los Angeles Free Clinic).
 Mr. Marenberg currently serves on the Visiting Committee of the University of Chicago Law School and is Co-Chair of the Public Interest Advisory Committee of the University of Chicago Law School.
 He is a former member of the Board of Governors of the Association of Business Trial Lawyers.

 - Mr. Marenberg has lectured at many professional seminars, including the ABA Litigation Section Annual Meeting, the ABA Forum on Sports and Entertainment Law Annual Meeting, the PLI Antitrust Law Institute, the USC Entertainment Law Institute and the USC Computer Law Institute.